Unique in the world, dozens kilometers of galleries. A majestic site where to discover the ocher extraction work

 Outside: large esplanade, a garden and walking trails.
 The reception building integrates harmoniously with the site.
 An open-air theater in front of the cliff hosts summer events in an exceptional environment.

-At the end of the 19th century, the ocher economy was thriving in Gargas: the quality of yellow ocher extracted in galleries was much higher than that of the other sites.
-Therefore, despite the dangers and difficulties of exploitation, the ocher mines expanded.
+At the end of the 19th century, the ochre economy was thriving in Gargas: the quality of yellow ochre extracted in galleries was much higher than that of the other sites.
+Therefore, despite the dangers and difficulties of exploitation, the ochre mines expanded.
 From 1880 to 1950, more than 40km of galleries were shaped, carved in the cliffs in the light of the carbide lamp, pickaxe in hand.
-Today, the last working ocher quarry in Europe is still located in Gargas.
-However, today, the Société des Ocres de France extracts ocher in the open.
+Today, the last working ochre quarry in Europe is still located in Gargas.
+However, today, the "Société des Ocres de France" extracts ochre in the open.